sweeyongc/utopia-frontend/README.md

 ![Utopia diagram (SYC)-BE Architecture drawio](https://user-images.githubusercontent.com/86585163/136869561-dcce0a83-b856-44fd-8a46-984afbca64e8.png)

 ## Github organization
-This project is part of our course team projects.
+This project is part of our web development course project.
 For team collaboration, see [Utopia organization](https://github.com/utopia-community).